Dateline: Kuala Lumpur, Malaysia

 An expert can help you figure out whether the days you spend in the US as a citizen count against you after you renounce, or they can help you assemble records to prove that you qualify for exemptions.

-Dealing with the US tax system is at best stressful and at worst a nightmare, and the substantial presence test can cost you a lot of money if you don’t navigate it correctly.
+Dealing with the US tax system is at best stressful and at worst a nightmare.
+The substantial presence test can cost you a lot of money if you don’t navigate it correctly.